cmpsc100-allegheny-college/project/README.md

 another repository.
 It is your job to provide the link to this work in documentation below and in the [docs/progress.md](docs/progress.md) file.

+## Evaluating `project` Content

+If you work in a team, one grade will be assigned to all team members unless:
+- violation of code of conduct is reported or observed,
+- inconsistent or unequal amount of work is documented (via commits) or observed,
+- member does not participate during demonstration.

+Substantial problems encountered during team-work should be documented through the [Code of Conduct Violation Report](https://forms.gle/fTjAAfAHXBxJJSUz5).

+To receive a `Complete` status on this assignment, 1) the assignment repository on GitHub must have a green check, 2) all writing assignments are complete, 3) code is functioning as expected, 3) correct use of Git Flow practices (branching, Pull Requests, etc)., 4) demonstration is given.

+Please note that `gatorgrade` only checks minimal baseline writing requirements of this assignment.
+All requirements, including the written code, will be assessed via manual examination and testing of the code.

 ## Backup Policy Reminder

 **While we may use this server to store code, you are responsible for using